NASA-NAVO/servicemon/README.rst

 Contributing
 ------------

-We encourage and welcome contributions and collaboration in many forms.
+We encourage and welcome contributions in many forms.
+Please help us make this a positive and inclusive environment by abiding with the `Astropy Community Code of Conduct <http://www.astropy.org/about.html#codeofconduct>`_.

 Bug reports and feature requests can be submitted by `creating a new Github issue <https://github.com/NASA-NAVO/servicemon/issues>`_.